-The mitigation of GHG can be measured in terms of the amount of carbon dioxide removed from the atmosphere (due to reduced consumption of tractor fuel and the storing of carbon in the soil) which would otherwise have been released as carbon dioxide.
+The mitigation of GHG can be measured in terms of the amount of carbon dioxide removed from the atmosphere due to reduced consumption of tractor fuel and the storing of carbon in the soil.
+Lastly, additional carbon dioxide can be assimilated from higher levels of crop production.
+This latter potential is briefly examined in section 4.2.10.